awsdocs/amazon-gamelift-developer-guide/doc_source/match-examples.md

 + All players across all teams must have selected at least one game map in common\.

 Notes on using this rule set:
 + The game map sort uses an absolute sort that compares the mapPreference attribute value\.
-It is placed first in the rule set to prioritize it\.
+Because it is first in the rule set, this sort is performed first\.
-+ The experience sort uses a distance sort that compares the distance of a prospective player from the anchor player\.
++ The experience sort uses a distance sort to compare a prospective player's skill level with the anchor player's skill\.
-+ The order of the sorting rules determines the order that each sort is performed\.
++ Sorts are performed in the order they are listed in a rule set\.
 In this scenario, players are sorted by game map preference, and then by experience level\.

 ```
 {